phpfui/TomPettyBuriedTreasure/docs/Home.md

 Playlists can not be copyrighted, and the data on this site should be considered in the public domain.

-Found a problem with the site or data?
+Found a problem with the data?
 [Please let us know](/ContactUs).
+Problem with site?
+[Open an issue](https://github.com/phpfui/TomPettyBuriedTreasure/issues) or [PR](https://github.com/phpfui/TomPettyBuriedTreasure/pulls).